Packaging for maritime and marine applications

 Clearly indicating the fragility of the contents, providing handling instructions, and highlighting any special requirements can play a surprisingly significant role in protecting your shipments.

-Placing visible and durable markings, particularly widely known transit packaging symbols, aids transporters in handling your goods correctly, thus reducing the risk of damage.
+Placing visible, durable markings, particularly widely recognised transit packaging symbols, helps transporters handle your goods correctly, thereby reducing the risk of damage.

 Maritime packaging regulations